 Now that you have a tool, what data will you use for validating or invalidating the claims that you will be making in your thesis?
 In the first example, you may want to consider some financial data-set that is publicly (or not) available.
 Alternatively, maybe you can see if researchers use a particular benchmark and model your thesis around that idea.
 In the second example, if you will be survey practitioners, you will actually build the data set that you plan to analyze.

 As you can see these 4 arguments are interlinked and influence each other. (i) Can you build a thesis around a neural network if you do not have data set? (ii) Can you analyze a survey if you do not have access to people that are actually working at that particular topic? (iii) Can you build a prototype if you are not familiar with programming?
-The more these 4 aspects will be flawless integrating each other the more your proposal will be well written showing that your idea is feasible and may lead to a possible result.
+The more these 4 aspects will be clear the more they will marge in a flawless manner.
+In other words the more you want to show that you ideas is original and feasible the more you have to seek a way to integrate these 4 aspects in the proposal.
+This is the secret of a well written proposal!

 One more tip for your thesis proposal: